 - As an eligible member of the U-M College of Engineering community, an individual has access to a particular set of computing services provided by CAEN.

 - 24-hour access to CAEN computer labs

 - 24-hour remote access to the Windows Remote Desktop Service

 All individuals who access CAEN computing services are subject to University of Michigan and College of Engineering policies, outlined in the CAEN Conditions of Use.

 ITS Computing Accounts

 Eligible members of the College of Engineering may also obtain computing services provided by Information & Technology Services (ITS).
 ITS offers a set of Standard Computing Services for access to campus-wide computing resources.
-In addition, access to CAEN computing services requires a U-M uniqname and UMICH password for authentication, so individuals must obtain their U-M ITS computing account prior to obtaining CAEN access.
+In addition, access to CAEN computing services requires a U-M uniqname and UMICH password for authentication, so individuals must obtain their U-M ITS computing account prior to accessing CAEN services.